MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- Differentially Private Deep Learning with ModelMix. [[paper]](https://arxiv.org/abs/2210.03843)
+  - Hanshen Xiao, Jun Wan, Srinivas Devadas.
+  - Key Word: Differential Privacy; Clipped Stochastic Gradient Descent.
+  - <details><summary>Digest</summary> We provide rigorous analyses for both the utility guarantees and privacy amplification of ModelMix.
+In particular, we present a formal study on the effect of gradient clipping in DP-SGD, which provides theoretical instruction on how hyper-parameters should be selected.
+We also introduce a refined gradient clipping method, which can further sharpen the privacy loss in private learning when combined with ModelMix.

 - Fine-Tuning with Differential Privacy Necessitates an Additional Hyperparameter Search. [[paper]](https://arxiv.org/abs/2210.02156)
   - Yannis Cattan, Christopher A. Choquette-Choo, Nicolas Papernot, Abhradeep Thakurta.